Meet the Team and How to Find Us

 Iain Taylor - Pharmacy Programme Facilitator (Assessment and Trainee Voice)

-Iain leads on the development and review of formative assessment in the foundation training year pharmacist training programme across London and the South East.
+Iain leads on the development and review of formative assessment in the foundation training year pharmacist training programme.
 He is also responsible for recruitment and engagement of regional trainee representatives, ensuring the trainee voice has input in to strategic development of the programme.

 Suraj Varia - Pharmacy Programme Facilitator (Primary Care and Quality)